Bakersfield Tractor Trailer Accident Lawyers

 Settlement in a heavily disputed Truck v.
 Truck case.
 Our client was blamed by the insurance company from day one and was always told that they would never take responsibility for the collision that injured our client’s lower back.
 After years of litigation, Benny and the team were able to secure the full policy limits for our client months before trial.– BENNY KHORSANDI

-Understanding Statute Of Limitations
+Understanding The Statute Of Limitations For Tractor-Trailer Accident Cases

 Truck Accident Statistics

 In 2022, 120,200 large trucks were involved in collisions that resulted in injuries, marking a 2.5% increase from the previous year.
-The number of large trucks in injury-related collisions has gone up by 18% since 2016, and the involvement rate per 100 million miles traveled has gone up by 5.7% to 37.
+The number of large trucks in injury-related collisions has gone up by 18% since 2016, and the involvement rate per 100 million miles traveled has increased by 5.7% to 37.

 Furthermore, there were 5,936 fatalities resulting from large truck crashes, representing a 2% increase from the previous year and a staggering 49% rise over the past decade.
 The majority of these fatalities involved occupants of other vehicles, accounting for 70% of the deaths.
 Truck occupants comprised 19% of the fatalities, while non-occupants, primarily pedestrians and bicyclists, made up the remaining 11%.